-Havana and Cuba are famous for their rum than beer but that might change in the future.
-There are already 2 microbreweries in Havana, and both are popular locals and foreign tourists.
+Havana and Cuba are famous for their rum than beer, but that might change in the future.
+There are already two microbreweries in Havana, and both are popular locals and foreign tourists.

 The quality of the craft beer might not be up to western standard as yet, but it’s still damn good after you been walking around in the strong sun all day.

 I’m not a big fan of The Red Double Tourist Bus – the shuttle for tourists to see sights in the big cities around the world.
 But the one in Havana is worth your money.
 It also comes cheap with the ticket price of 10 CUC.

 It doesn’t just drive you to the important sights in the city but also takes a route to parts of Havana you would never have seen otherwise.

 Just remember to put on sunblock if you decide to sit on the roof.
 I got seriously sunburned after my trip.

 4. Visit The 4 Historical Squares.